prisma/prisma-examples/typescript/script/README.md

-# Simple Node Script Example
+# Simple TypeScript Script Example

 This example shows how to use the Prisma client in a **simple Node script** to read and write data in a database.